Google Chrome is installed by default and

-chrome symlink in the PATH that defaults to calling Google
+Chrome symlinks in the PATH that default to

 Beginning in Google Chrome 59, you can run Chrome in

 mode.
 To take advantage of this be sure your build is targeting Google

 Chrome and using ChromeDriver 2.30 or greater.
 Your application will